Blue-billed curassow: Distribution and habitat

 The blue-billed curassow is found only in northern Colombia.
 Its range used to stretch 106,700-square-kilometers; it now has a highly fragmented range, with small populations between La Guajira and Magdalena Departments south to Antioquia and Boyacá Departments with 2,090-square-kilometers.
 It inhabits undisturbed forest in the tropical and upper tropical zones, mostly from near sea level to 600 m but at least formerly as high as 1200 m.
 The Serranía de las Quinchas area in the Magdalena Valley is home to the last viable population of blue-billed curassows.

 Behavior

 Feeding

 The blue-billed curassow mainly feeds on the ground.
 Its diet has not been extensively studied but it is known to include fruits, worms, and insects.
 It also takes in sand and small stones as digestive aids.

 Breeding

 Blue-billed curassows reach sexual maturity at three years of age.
 The blue-billed curassow's breeding season spans from mid-December to early March.
 It is reported to be monogamous.
 It builds a large nest of sticks and dead leaves and conceals it in dense vine tangles.
 It typically places it between the understory and the subcanopy.
-The clutch size is two to three eggs.
+The clutch size is two or three eggs.
 Eggs are incubated for 32 days before hatching full-feathered.